Research & Innovation

 Stevens is helping figure it out.

-"We're interested in reimagining what the energy grid will look like," says graduate student Danielle Preziuso, who chose Stevens' School of Systems and Enterprises for its expertise in intelligent energy technologies.
+"We're interested in reimagining what the energy grid will look like," says graduate student Danielle Preziuso, who chose Stevens' Department of Systems and Enterprises for its expertise in intelligent energy technologies.
 "To ensure that it works flexibly, fairly and equitably."

 "This," agrees systems professor Philip Odonkor, who advises Preziuso and also conducts his own power-grid research, "is the future."